How to

 Read more about when to submit the employment status form, and what happens if you send your employment status form too late.

-You can ask NAV for an exemption from sending employment status forms.
-NAV may also, on its own, consider if you should be given an exemption.
+You can ask Nav for an exemption from sending employment status forms.
+Nav may also, on its own, consider if you should be given an exemption.

 You can only get an exemption if sending employment status forms is very difficult for you.
 We will assess this individually based on your situation.